reyan1144/LIC-EXPERIMENT-1/README.md

 By adjusting the dimensions of both the MOSFET'S we can get the operating point for PMOS W=1107n and L=180n and for NMOS also the same
 ![Image](https://github.com/user-attachments/assets/8c0141c1-fc62-4646-a40a-852e9b623d8f)
 B)AC ANALYSIS:
-AC frequency response is not stable.
+Gain=5.5dB
 ![Image](https://github.com/user-attachments/assets/d3ddf39f-c590-47a0-863f-6f20a54fe46d)
 C)TRANSIENT ANALYSIS:
 ![Image](https://github.com/user-attachments/assets/213eeebf-00fe-482a-bb0c-3390ae3a3cfc)
 ## 2.5 INFERENCE
 1.PMOS dimesnions doesn't have much effect on Id and if we increase the width of NMOS Id will increase.
 2.To keep PMOS always in saturation we have just connected a diode to it.
-3.In AC Analysis if we increase W bandwidth decreases gain increases and phase difference decreases.GAIN is decreasing with time.
+3.In AC Analysis response is not stable.
 4.The transient response is very smooth.
+## COMPARISON BETWEEN FIRST AND SECOND CIRCUIT